-Purpose of WBT
+Purpose of WBT for Commercial Cookery Courses

 WBT is aimed at giving students a varied experience in a real live situation, under normal commercial pressures.
-In this live environment they will test their skills and knowledge when the kitchen is busy, customers are waiting, or it is "rush hour" - e.g., Lunch times and dinner times at a restaurant in the city.
+In this live environment they will test their skills and knowledge when the kitchen is busy, customers are waiting, or it is "rush hour" - e.g., Lunch times and dinner times at a restaurant.